 top of page

-Detroit, often called the "Motor City," was once the beating heart of America's industrial might, with its automotive industry driving not just the economy but also the cultural zeitgeist of the 20th century.
-Today, however, much of Detroit's landscape is still defined by abandonment.
-While American (and foreign) explorers have now thoroughly documented these decayed landmarks, these consistent interactions ensure that these spaces are not just static relics, but living echoes of history, reshaped by every person who experiences them.
-Graffiti, forgotten objects and subtle changes in the environment serve as markers of past visits, transforming these sites into evolving archives.
+While American (and foreign) explorers have thoroughly covered these decayed landmarks, these consistent interactions ensure that these spaces are not just static relics, but living echoes of history, reshaped and re-told by every person who experiences them.
+Graffiti, forgotten objects and subtle changes in the environment serve as markers of past visits, transforming these sites into evolving artistic and emotive archives.

 A now derelict block of apartments in Highland Park

-As an outsider, the experience of navigating Detroit's abandoned spaces—whether the skeletal remains of Packard Plant or the hauntingly beautiful Michigan Central Station—goes beyond the urban exploration narrative common among Americans.
+As an outsider, the experience of navigating Detroit's abandoned spaces—whether it's the skeletal remains of the Packard Plant or the hauntingly beautiful St Agnes Cathedral—goes beyond the urban exploration narrative.
 It becomes a cultural and historical journey into the rise and fall of an industrial titan.
 For foreigners, these ruins symbolize not just urban decay but the echoes of an era when American innovation and productivity were unmatched.
 The battered walls, shattered windows, and silent machinery speak volumes about Detroit's role in shaping modern manufacturing and the mid-century American dream.

 Even as these structures are demolished, repurposed, or reclaimed by nature, they remain poignant markers of what once was.
 The slow deterioration of factories, schools, and homes offers a melancholic beauty, serving as physical testaments to America’s golden years.